therobot/infisical-opentofu-post/README.md

  - Deploy a GCP compute instance with Open Tofu.
  - Retrieve a secret from Infisical Vault and inject it in a compute instance init script.

-I hope everything is clear at this point, let's step forward to the next section.
+I hope everything is clear at this point, let's step forward.

 ## Assumptions and pre-requisites